wiicode/cybersecurity-framework/framework/incident-management/incident-categories.md

 ## Example

-Earthquake, volcano, flood, violent wind, lightning, tsunami, collapse, etc.
+Pandemic, earthquake, volcano, flood, violent wind, lightning, tsunami, collapse, etc.

+## Application

+For remote workers, you need to analyze which kinds of incidents can happen to the data stored on their computers and communicated over the Internet.
+Once you know this, only then can you decide whether your employees will be required to use VPN, complex passwords, encrypt data, use only pre-approved cloud services, regularly back up the data, etc.

 # Tabs {.tabset}
 ## Category